 |Further details indoors|

-General Facilities: Hairdryer, Safety deposit box, Wi-Fi (From April 2014), Air-conditioning, Cleaning service, Jacuzzi own room, Fireplace usable, Gym equipment
+General Facilities: Hairdryer, Safety deposit box, Wi-Fi connection, Air-conditioning, Cleaning service, Jacuzzi own room, Fireplace usable, Gym equipment

 Additional Notes: No smoking inside the property